ryanberckmans/supermaxapidoc/API.md

 The base url of all the APIs is: https://app.supermax.cool/supermax/api/v1

-All the data after block 4600000 or Nov 22rd(UTC) is fully synced in our database.
+All the data after block 4440000 or Oct 28th(UTC) is fully synced in our database.
 We're in the process of adding historical data into our database as well.

 ----------
 1. List all the blocks based on given parameters.
 You can filter the result by date range, transaction counts per block and miner.
 Amazing, right?! :)